sumanchapai/ere/README.md

 To view events on Baiskah 10, 2078, run\
 `ere check 2078-1-10-BS`

+## Lookahead

+To look `5` (use a number of your choice) days into the future, run\
+`ere la 5`

+Note that this computation takes time on the order of the number of days.

 ### Automatically checking for today's events

 There's is also a command called `ere daily` that runs the `ere check`